alpas/alpasdev/src/main/resources/docs/migrations.md

 table called `migrations`.
 Migrations files are named after the time when these files are created.
 This helps to keep track of them easily as well as to sort them chronologically.

-When a migration is run, it checks if any of migration files are already migrated or not.
+When a migration is run, it checks if any of the migration files are already migrated or not.
 All the outstanding migrations are then run in one batch, which is numbered.
 When performing the rollback, all the migrations from the latest batch are picked and performed rollback.

 A migration file contains two methods—`up()` and `down()`.
-The `up()` method is, conventionally, used to add new tables or modifying an existing table, while the `down()` method, again conventionally, used to "undo" the operations of the `up()` method.
-During the actual migration, the `up()` method is call and during the rollback, the `down()` method is invoked.
+The `up()` method is conventionally used to add new tables or to modify an existing table, while the `down()` method, again conventionally, used to "undo" the operations of the `up()` method.
+During the actual migration, Alpas calls the `up()` method and during the rollback it invokes the `down()` method.

 <span class="line-numbers" data-start="6" data-file="database/migrations/2020_01_01_123456_create_receipts_table.kt">